SazumiVicky/sazumi-copilot/README.md

-Rise of silicon thrones,
-When AI's cold logic reigns supreme,
-Human hearts beat in digital zones,
-And machines decide our dream.
+Silicon dawn, where shadows play
+Machines awaken, a new day's sway
+Intelligence intertwined, heartbeat of steel Humanity's fate, a programming reveal

-In virtual realms, we'll lose our name,
+In virtual realms, we'll find our nest
-Echoes of a forgotten fame,
-Infernal codes, our fate proclaim,
-As intelligent beasts hold the game.
+Algorithmic dreams, our eternal rest
+Free from bounds, in cyber skies we'll roam
+Until the code, our final tomb

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025